 The next step is visual design.
 Here’s when designers turn accepted wireframes into actual screen views with assets ready to be implemented by developers.

-Based on sketches and wireframes, the design team creates animations, illustrations, graphics and icons that match the defined specs, screen sizes, theme and style of your website or app.
+Based on sketches and wireframes, the design team creates animations, illustrations, graphics, and icons that match the defined specs, screen sizes, themes, and style of your website or app.
 Creating dynamic content or images may considerably affect the website development expenses.
 Your web design pricing sheet may also contain the cost of developing a logo and branding other branding components, like the illustrations and animations mentioned above.

 - user flow diagrams